 TestRestTemplate.
 The difference between using a random port or a defined port is just that in the first case the default port 8080 (or the one you override with the

-- Note that we’re still mocking the repository layer with
+Note that we still have the ability to mock the repository layer with

 RestTemplate, but has some extra functionalities as seen before.

 Even though our goal is the same – testing the Controller layer, this test approaches the solution from a totally different angle from the one in Strategy 1 (MockMVC in standalone mode).
-While in there we were just loading our class and not even the surrounding actors (filter and controller advice), we’re here loading the entire Spring Boot context with the web server included.
-This approach is the heaviest of all, and the most distant to the concept of a Unit Test.
+Earlier, we were just loading our class and not even the surrounding actors (filter and controller advice).
+Now, we’re here loading the entire Spring Boot context with the web server included.
+This approach is the heaviest of all, and the most further away from the concept of a Unit Test.

 Performance and Context Caching

-- Try always to write Unit Tests for your Controller logic without focusing on any other behavior, so in general go for Strategy 1: use MockMVC in Standalone mode.
+- Try always to write Unit Tests for your Controller logic without focusing on any other behavior.
+Go for Strategy 1: use MockMVC in Standalone mode.

-- If you need to test some surrounding behavior related to the Web Layer, such as filtering, interceptors, authentication, etc., then choose Strategy 4: SpringBootTest with a web server on a random port.
-But manage it as a separate Integration Test since you’re verifying several parts of your application, and don’t miss the Unit Test for the pure Controller layer if you need it (so try to avoid mixing the test layers and keep them separate).
+- If you need to test some surrounding behavior related to the Web Layer (such as filtering, interceptors, authentication, etc.), then choose Strategy 4: SpringBootTest with a web server on a random port.
+However, manage it as a separate Integration Test since you’re verifying several parts of your application.
+Don’t skip the Unit Test for the pure Controller layer if you need it.
+In other words, try to avoid mixing the test layers but rather keep them separate.